Call Us

 When the creatinine concentration for a negative-diluted urine sample is between 2.0 and 5.0 mg/dL, DOT directs (CFR Part 40) an immediate collection of a second sample through a directly observed collection process.

-Transportation Companies can choose among drug testing services provided by goMDnow that not only provide you with the best drug testing services by DOT-approved labs but also provide you with medical analysis of the results.
+Transportation companies can choose among DOT drug testing services provided by goMDnow that provide you with DOT-approved labs and medical analysis of the results.
 This medical evaluation by a Medical Review Officer (MRO) ensures a legal drug test result and lessens the risk of accountability for the company.